julianachagas/todo-list/README.md

 ### Features

 - [x] Toggle between light and dark mode
-- [x] Selected mode is stored in the local storage
+- [x] The selected mode is stored in the local storage
 - [x] Add a new task to the list
-  - [ ] Validation for empty input field
+  - [x] Show error message if the input field was empty
-  - [ ] Message when task is successfully added
+  - [x] Show message when task is successfully added
 - [x] The tasks are stored locally (local storage)
 - [x] Delete a task from the list
 - [x] Check the task as completed
-- [x] Clear the list (remove all items)
+- [x] Clear the list (remove all tasks)
 - [x] Search/filter tasks
 - [x] Navigation: show all tasks, completed tasks or pending tasks